|Religion and Politics|

 Call for Proposals

-In addition to receiving proposals on topics generally in the purview of the Section (which encompasses both domestic and global interconnections of religion and politics, in practice and theory), we especially welcome proposals that address the following:
+In addition to receiving proposals on topics generally in the purview of the Section, which encompasses both domestic and global interconnections of religion and politics in both practice and theory, we especially welcome proposals that address the following:

 Anonymity of Review Process